abrokecube/subtitles/readme.md

 ## Subtitle Usage
-Unless a subtitle's `readme.md` says otherwise, you are free to use these files as you wish, no credit required
+Unless a subtitle's `readme.md` says otherwise, you are free to use these files as you wish; as long as any credits listed in the subs are kept.
+Credit to me is not required, but is appreciated.

 ## Resources
 - [arch1t3cht/Aegisub](https://github.com/arch1t3cht/Aegisub) - Subtitle editor